-This is the website of MOWatch Australia as well as its Sydney chapter - Sydney Movement for the Ordination of Women (Sydney MOW).
+This is the website of MOW Australia as well as its Sydney chapter - Sydney Movement for the Ordination of Women (Sydney MOW).

-MOWatch Australia publishes MOWatching quarterly; holds a conference every second year with quality local and international speakers; publishes conference proceedings; produces merchandise when appropriate; hosts a website; has an email group; holds lectures, seminars, retreats and quiet days; has a local branch in Sydney (Sydney MOW); and MOWatch Australia organises activities in other states.
+MOW Australia publishes MOWatching periodically; holds occasional conferences with quality local and international speakers; publishes conference proceedings; produces merchandise when appropriate; hosts a website; has an email group; holds lectures, seminars, retreats and quiet days; has a local branch in Sydney (Sydney MOW); and MOW Australia organises activities in other states.

-Read the objects of MOWatch Australia, as stated in our constitution at Clause 1.4.
+Read the objects of MOW Australia, as stated in our constitution at Clause 1.4.

 Below you can find news relating to the movement (or visit the archive).
 If you have questions about us or want to get involved, please contact us.
 We can give you information and share our experiences with you.
 Above all, we welcome courteous and sincere dialogue with those who may disagree with us.

 MOW Australia join the Australian Bishops, Clergy and Laity in mourning the death of the Rt Rev’d Barbara Brinsley Darling on Sunday, 15th February 2015.

 The funeral service took place at St Paul's Cathedral on Sunday 22 February 2015.
 She was among the first women to be made deacon in the Anglican Church of Australia on 9 February 1986, and was ordained to the priesthood in 1992.
 She became the first female bishop in the Anglican Diocese of Melbourne.